jkurlandski01/text_to_relations/README.md

 python -m examples.extract_min_max
 ```

 Both scripts accept `-v` / `--verbose` to print the internal chain-matching trace.
-See the FIXME section in Developing.md for how to read.

-FIXME: proofread
+FIXME: proofread as copy editor for typos and other minor mistakes and as content editor for organization and coherence issues.